Risk Factors Dashboard

 The Company has two operating segments for financial reporting purposes: (a) Aerospace Products, whose companies’ revenues are derived from system design, engineering, manufacturing, sale, distribution, integration, installation, repairing, modifying, overhauling and servicing of aerostructures, avionics, aircraft components, accessories, subassemblies and systems; and (b) Professional Services, whose companies provide professional management services in the traditional gaming industry and in sports wagering.

 Aerospace Products.
+Products.
+Aerospace Products.
+Products.
+The Aerospace Products segment includes the design, manufacture, sale and service of structural modifications, design, integration and installation of electronic equipment, systems and technologies that enhance aircraft operations, and the design, manufacture and sale of defense related articles.
 The Aerospace Products segment includes the design, manufacture, sale and service of structural modifications, electronic equipment, and systems and technologies that enhance aircraft and electronics related equipment for control systems, test equipment, and defense related articles.
 Additionally, we operate Federal Aviation Administration (the “FAA”) Repair Stations.
-Additionally, we also operate several Federal Aviation Administration (the “FAA”) Repair Stations.
+Companies in Aerospace Products concentrate on products and services for Learjet, Textron Beechcraft, King Air, and Textron Cessna turboprop aircraft.
 Companies in Aerospace Products concentrate on Learjets, Beechcraft King Air, and Cessna turboprop aircraft.
-Companies in Aerospace Products concentrate on Learjets, Beechcraft King Air, Cessna turbine engine, Cessna multi-engine piston and Dassault Falcon 20 aircraft.

 Products.
-The aviation-related products that the companies within this group design, engineer, manufacture, integrate, install, repair and service include:
+The aviation-related products that the companies within this group design, engineer, manufacture, integrate, install, repair and/or service include:

 Modifications.
 The companies in Aerospace Products have authority, pursuant to Federal Aviation Administration Supplemental Type Certificates (“STCs”) and Parts Manufacturer Approval (“PMA”), to build required parts and subassemblies and to make applicable installations.
 Companies in Aerospace Products perform modifications in the aviation industry including: